 - To Kill bacteria.
-Remember that non-chlorine shock is not classified as a disinfectant, like chlorine or bromine, but is useful only as an oxidizer.
-Use chlorine spa shock to kill bacteria and pathogens.
+Remember that non-chlorine shock is not classified as a disinfectant like chlorine or bromine, but is useful only as an oxidizer.
+Use chlorine spa shock to kill all bacteria and pathogens.

 Preparing to Shock a Spa or Hot Tub

-The second most important thing to remove your spa cover, spa blanket and spa users – before shocking the hot tub.
-Especially during the first 20 minutes, your spa surface needs to be aerated, to facilitate the exchange of electrons, and gassing off of byproducts formed during oxidation.
+The second most important thing is to remove your spa cover, spa blanket and spa users before shocking the hot tub.
+Especially during the first 20 minutes, your spa surface needs to be aerated to facilitate the exchange of electrons and gassing off of byproducts formed during oxidation.

 Shocking a Spa or Hot Tub

 - Add Carefully – high winds can blow spa shock right in your face.
-Gently pour it over the surface, and clean up any spills right away.
+Gently pour it over the surface and wash away any spills right away.
 Keep out of the reach of children.